-Thirdly, the staff issues motor carrier vehicle registration numbers to intrastate, for-hire companies, and processes all qualified Alabama-based interstate companies' Unified Carrier Registration applications.
-It also collects, accounts for,
+Thirdly, the staff issues motor carrier vehicle registration numbers to intrastate, for-hire companies, and processes all qualified Alabama-based interstate companies' Unified Carrier Registration fees.
+It also collects, accounts for, and processes the payments to be deposited into the State Treasury or the federal UCR depository, as required by law.
+It is responsible for maintaining journals, ledgers, receipts, and various other financial and certification records and reports of payments received and deposited.